 Play Unsupported Audio and Video Files in MX Player

-Follow the instructions below to play unsupported audio and video files in MX Player.
+Follow the instructions below to play unsupported audio and video files in MX Player on your Android mobile.

-1. Install MX Player in your Android mobile from Play Store if you haven’t already and launch it.
+1. First and foremost thing you have to do is, install MX Player on your Android mobile from Play Store if you haven’t already.

-5. Visit XDA-Forums developer thread (find link below), and download the required codec for your Android mobile.
-You can also click on the direct download links to directly download the required codec to your Android mobile without visiting the forum.
+6. Visit XDA-Forums developer thread (find link below), and download the required codec for your Android mobile.
+You can also click on the direct download links attached below to directly download the required codec to your Android mobile without visiting the forum.

 XDA-Forums link: https://forum.xda-developers.com/devdb/project/?id=19112#downloads

-6. DON’T unzip the downloaded codec file.
+7. DON NOT unzip the downloaded codec file.
 Just move it to the folder where it is safe from getting deleted.
-DO NOT delete it until you switch back to the default codec.
+DO NOT delete it from your mobile until you switch back to the default codec.

-8. Browse to the folder where you saved the downloaded codec file and then select the codec file.
+10. Browse to the folder where you saved the downloaded codec file (archive format) and then select the codec file (archive format).

-9. Click on OK when you are asked to restart the MX Player.
-After confirming, MX Player will load the selected custom codec and restarts itself automatically.
+11. Click on OK when you are asked to restart the MX Player.
+After confirming, MX Player will load the selected custom codec and restarts automatically.

 All credit goes to USBhost, the developer of the custom codec, who made it possible for us to play unsupported audio and video files in MX Player.

 That’s it for today.
 Share the post with your family and friends.
-Subscribe to our newsletter for latest post updates directly in your email inbox.
+Subscribe to our newsletter for latest post updates directly in your email inbox and YouTube channel for technology video tutorials.